 Getting There

-- By Car: From Westport, follow the R335 south‑south‑west for about 6 km; look for signs to the Boheh Stone parking area.
+- By Car: From Westport, follow the R335 south-south-west for about 6 km.
+Look for the small layby and footpath signposted to the monument.

-- Public Transport: Bus services run to Westport; from there you can hire a taxi or join a local guided walk that includes the stone.
+- Public Transport: Bus Éireann services run to Westport.
+From there, you can hire a taxi or join a local guided walk that includes the stone.

 Accessibility